nuejs/www/docs2/tutorials/build-a-simple-spa.md

 [View source @ GitHub]()

 Just like with the model, the goal here is similar: to keep the view layer as "dummy" as possible, unaware of the backend complexities like networking, authentication, and caching.
-They are be accssible for UX developers who are experts on topics like accessibility, and interaction design.
+They are accessible for UX developers who are experts on topics like accessibility, and interaction design.

 ## Create a controller
-Next we turn our `app.nue` to a **controller** that sits between the model and our application views.
+Next, we turn our `app.nue` into a **controller** that sits between the model and our application views.
 It controls what views are shown and on what conditions, and ties the views with the model data.
 We use Nue's simple [app router](../reference/app-router.html) for the job:

 ```
 <script>